 SS Sir Walter Scott is named after the 19th century poet who wrote ‘The Lady of the Lake’ and is over 100 years old. sailing on Loch Katrine.

-At David Marshall Lodge, in the Trossachs. walks, viewing area, go Ape, parking, visitors centre formerly called David Marshall Lodge.
+At the Lodge, in the Trossachs. walks, viewing area, go Ape, parking, visitors centre formerly called David Marshall Lodge.

 Back in Scotland after 130 years.

 Inchmahome Priory set on a Island on Lake of Menteith dating from 1238 Ruins.
 Mary Queen of Scot’s stayed 1547 Can be visited by small boat.